Th3Ph4nt0m/Th3Ph4nt0m/README.md

 - [LostNameEU][lostnameweb], a non-profit Minecraft-Network
 - ~~[Hamibot][hamibotGH], the next-generation bot system~~
 - [TD-Bot][tdbotGH], a simple discord bot
+- [Schoolplanner App][schoolplannerGH], an intelligent schoolplanner to connect students!
 <br>

 ## Languages and Tools: